Teja2810-hub/Ride-Yaari/docs/instagram-content/CHARACTER_BIBLE.md

 #### Behavioral Patterns
 - Speaks in a relaxed, unhurried manner
-- Uses hand gestures sparingly but effectively
+- Uses paw gestures sparingly but effectively
-- Often has one hand in pocket or arms crossed casually
+- Often has one paw in pocket or arms crossed casually
 - Head tilts and eyebrow raises for emphasis
+- Tail swishes when making a point or being sarcastic
 - Maintains eye contact with confidence
 - Smirks or subtle smile rather than full grins
+- Occasionally licks paw nonchalantly for extra coolness

 #### Speech Style
 - **Tone**: Laid-back, smooth, confident